publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch93/m__us_usc_t7_s6415.md

     (a) __Amendments to order__

-        Subject to subsection (b) of this section, the Secretary may issue such amendments to an order as may be necessary to carry out this chapter.
+        Subject to subsection (b), the Secretary may issue such amendments to an order as may be necessary to carry out this chapter.

     (b) __Amendment to assessment rates__